Khadinxc/Sigma2KQL/README.md

 ## How do I use the helper to do this locally or in a Detection as Code pipeline?

-I've included a pip freeze of required librararies and as per standard practice for Python development I suggest creating a virtual environment not to _break_ system wide package management.
+I've included a pip freeze of required libraries and as per standard practice for Python development I suggest creating a virtual environment not to _break_ system wide package management.

 ### Run the following commands to get started: